wp-plugins/user-agent-theme-switcher/readme.txt

 == Changelog ==

+= 2.2 =
+* Added support for Internet Explorer Mobile 7
+* Fixed some browsers errors
+* Change the browsers patterns for have more performance

 = 2.1.1 =
 * Fix problem with googlebot useragent
 * Added debug option to test the useragents